Stay-in-place Residency: August 21 – September 4, 2020

-Céline Browning is an artist, art writer and educator currently based in Louisville, Kentucky where she is an Assistant Professor at the Kentucky College of Art and Design.
+Céline Browning is an artist, art writer and educator currently based in Michigan and Ohio.
 She was born and raised in Chicago to a family of new media artists and activists whose work addresses a range of topics connected with social justice.
 Open engagement with social and political issues is a consistent part of her approach to creating meaningful works of art, and her studio work is specifically engaged in an active exploration of power dynamics in American culture.
 Many of her recent projects are moored in a sense of local history, using objects and symbols as portraits of communities.

 I have a deep fascination with the diaristic capacity of everyday items; even the most mundane things have the ability to reveal truths about the social systems of which they are a product.
 In this way, banal objects such as clothing from a thrift store, children’s toys, and national flags can be seen as keys to our collective psyche; they contain the story of our past mistakes, our current woes, and our hopes for the future.